Because An Apology Is So Important They Have To Do It In Parliament

 Livestreaming the sessions

-Regardless the apology, Mr Perera certainly did raise a valid point — why not just livestream the Parliamentary sessions?
+Regardless of the apology, Mr Perera certainly did raise a valid point — why not just livestream the Parliamentary sessions?

 By doing so, any doubts about the content will be cleared and it will also stop all the guessing over who’s right and who’s wrong.
 Contrary to what Mr Chee believes, there is still a portion of Singaporeans that would view them in full.

 What do you think about the Parliamentary sessions being completely transparent?
 Do you agree with Ms Fu requesting for Mr Perera to apologise?
-If clean and honest politics is maintained in Singapore, surely there wouldn’t be any issue to doing so right?

 Featured image from YouTube and YouTube.